Aziroshin/citygamesystems/README.md

 ### mesh_lib
 Mostly classes helpful for building meshes based on godot's ArrayMesh.
+The core of them are organized in a class hierarchy which builds on a common base class `ASegment`, which is a wrapper around three kinds of arrays:
+ArrayMesh.ARRAY_VERTEX, ArrayMesh.ARRAY_NORMAL and ArrayMesh.ARRAY_TEX_UV,
-They're organized in a class hierarchy which builds on a common base class `ASegment`, which is a wrapper around an ArrayMesh.ARRAY_VERTEX array, which can be obtained by calling `.get_array_vertex` (which, in this case, returns `._array_vertex`).
-The `A` prefix in these classes stands for "Array", as in "ArrayMesh", as opposed to hypothetical `AM` classes, which would stand for "ArrayMesh".
+which can each be obtained by calling `.get_array_vertex`, `.get_array_normal` and `.get_array_tex_uv` respectively (which, in the base implementation, return their underscore-prefixed counterparts (e.g. `._array_vertex`)).
+The `A` prefix in these classes stands for "Array", as in"ArrayMesh", as opposed to hypothetical `AM` classes, which would stand for"ArrayMesh".

-Any class that builds on `ASegment` can override that method and do what's necessary there for its functionality.
+Any class that builds on `ASegment` can override these methods and do what's necessary there for its functionality.

 `ATransformableSegment` is a particularly notable subclass, as it introduces